 The Association of Asian Women Lawyers (“AAWL”) was set up in 2001.
 Membership spans from Judges, QCs, Barristers, Solicitors, Legal Executives to Trainees, Pupils and University Students.
 AAWL is a non profit making organisation.

 to promote equality and diversity in the legal profession

 to encourage new entrants into the legal profession drawn from all social backgrounds

-to offer advice, guidance and assistance to those wishing to embark upon a legal career and/or to further their legal career through a mentoring scheme
+to offer support, guidance and assistance to those wishing to embark upon a legal career

 Your AAWL membership includes:

 Advance notice and invitation to all our events

 The chance to undertake pro bono work with our linked voluntary organisations